- Special projects (requires login)

-Welcome to Development and culture: Key concepts, a seminar covering the foundational theories of society and culture.
+Welcome to ANTH 6916: Culture and development—Key concepts, a seminar covering the foundational theories of society and culture.
 This class was developed to serve as a required unit in theory for students of development and has since grown into an all-purpose survey of theories of society.
-As I am a social and cultural anthropologist, I have a tendency to bring the anthropological curiosity about the diversity and comparative differences among societies as well as an interest in the subtle and imponderable aspects of people's social existence.
+As I am a social and cultural anthropologist, I have a tendency to bring the anthropological curiosity about the diversity and comparative differences among societies as well as an interest in the subtle and imponderable aspects of people’s social existence.
 Yet ultimately, and like all social scientists, I want to ask big questions about the human condition.
 I invite you to join with me and your fellow students in various social sciences in a discussion about what it means to be human and what concepts we can use to illuminate human societies and their logic.

 Like many classes at the postgraduate level, this class is organized as a seminar, and thus centers on an open discussion among students.
 I provide guidance to the discussion.
 I will not, however, give any lectures in this class.1) Each week we will come together to help each other understand a set of readings better.
 Each week’s readings represent the work of one important scholar whose ideas have influenced the way people in many social sciences formulate and seek to answer questions about social life.
 Our job is to find out all the different ways that these ideas can be interpreted and applied.
 This means we all have to contribute something to the discussion each week, so that we discover as many different perspectives as possible.2)